robertavaltorta/robertavaltorta.github.io/_pages/cv.md

 Education
 ======
 * PhD in Social Psychology, University of Milano-Bicocca, 2019
-* MSc in Social Psychology, University of Milano-Bicocca, 2014
+* MSc in Social Psychology, University of Milano-Bicocca, 2014 (summa cum laude)
 * BA in Communication and Psychology, University of Milano-Bicocca, 2011

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * Github University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
+* Aug.
+2024 - now: Assistant Professor
+  * Pegaso University
+  * Faculty of Human Sciences, Education and Sport

+* Mar.
+2024 - now: Adjunct Professor
+  * University of Milano-Bicocca
+  * Department of Psychology

+* Oct.
+2016 - now: Subject Expert
-  * Github University
+  * University of Milano-Bicocca
-  * Duties included: Merging pull requests
+  * Department of Psychology

-  * Supervisor: Professor Hub
+* Oct.
+2022 - Sept.
+2024: Adjunct Professor
+  * University of Trento
+  * Department of Psychology and Cognitive Science

-* Summer 2015: Research Assistant
+* Apr.
+2021 - Sept.
+2021: Teaching Assistant
+  * University of Milano-Bicocca
+  * Department of Psychology

+* July 2019 - Jan.
+2020: Postdoctoral Scholar
+  * University of Valle d’Aosta
+  * Department of Human and Social Science

+* Mar.
+2018 - May 2018: Visiting PhD Student
-  * Github University
+  * Panteion University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * Department of Psychology,

 Skills
 ======